cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/networks-and-protocols.md

 Hashing, chunk verification, and a higher degree of encryption are means to mitigate security risks in P2P networks.

-Are P2P networks decentralizaed, distributed, or centralized networks?
+Are P2P networks decentralized, distributed, or centralized networks?

 P2P networks can be decentralized, distributed, centralized, or a mix.
-When a system has different components, which combine P2P elements with other networking concepts, it can at the same time have parts typically known as distributed and include centralised aspects.
+When a system has different components, which combine P2P elements with other networking concepts, it can at the same time have parts typically known as distributed and include centralized aspects.

 Remember the two P2P services we mentioned earlier, Napster and BitTorrent?
 They include aspects typically ascribed to distributed and centralized networks.

-**Napster** is a music-focused file sharing service.
+**Napster** is a music-focused file-sharing service.
 Its earliest version used **distributed data storage**, since music files were distributed through peers and not stored on a central database.
 However, a **central server** was used to manage the peers.
 Napster combined a distributed P2P data storage with a central managing authority, the Napster server.
 After the Recording Industry Association of America (RIAA) sued Napster for facilitating the sharing and transfer of copyrighted material, Napster shut down its original P2P network in July 2001.

 **BitTorrent** is another P2P file-sharing service that is also used to share music.
 Like Napster, BitTorrent uses a **data storage among peers**.
-However, it has a **decentralised network structure** since there is no central server.
+However, it has a **decentralized network structure** since there is no central server.
 BitTorrent also faced legal complaints due to allegedly facilitating copyright infringement through illegal downloading.
 But this time, the case was not so clear as with Napster.
 Why?

 Because of BitTorrent’s decentralized coordination of peers: there was no central server that could be turned off to shut down the network.